 The Silent SEO Killer: How Site Speed Affects SEO

 Is the time it takes users to load your website really a silent SEO killer?
-We recently partnered with our friends and SEO experts over at WooRank to dig deeper into how site speed affects SEO.
+We partnered with our friends and SEO experts over at WooRank to dig deeper into how site speed affects SEO.
 According to their sources, 50% of web users expect a site to load in 2 seconds or less.
 So if you thought 3 seconds was an acceptable load time, think again.
 That longer wait is likely to cause a higher bounce rate and lower conversion.

 WooRank’s not alone in calling out site speed as a leading user experience issue on the web.
 Google has been using site speed as a ranking signal since 2010.
 When your page speed is slow, search engine spiders are only able to crawl a few pages.
 And when they don’t make it very far, they send out a smoke signal so search engines know they’re getting stuck.